liurongLori/pykit/httpmultipart/README.md

 **arguments**:

 -  `key_value_pair`:
-   is a dict
+   a `dict`(field_name, filed) is used in body after multipart encoding
 -  `headers`:
-   is a dict
+   a `dict`(header_name, headers_value) of http request headers It's a default argument and its default value is None

 **return**:
 dict about headers

 `httpmultipart.MultipartObject.make_body_reader`

-Return a body according to the key_value_pair
+Return a body after multipart encoding according to the key_value_pair

 Examples:
 ```